 Far too frequently, the people who have the most to say have the hardest time saying it.
 The world of agriculture is certainly no exception.
 Promising leaders can fail to have the impact they could due to ineffective strategies for communicating their ideas and insights or by misunderstanding the best place, time and manner in which to present information.

-Learning how to present a scientific concept or idea in an accessible manner in three minutes is one way you can engage regularly with non-specialist audiences.
+Learning how to present a scientific concept or idea in an accessible manner in just a few minutes is one way you can engage regularly with non-specialist audiences.
 Flash talks help you craft a clear, concise and charismatic ‘speech’ that will inspire your listener and help them to learn more about the science of agriculture.

 Communicating Science: Tools for Farmers